-A few weeks ago, I had the chance to connect with an old college friend who was in town on business.
+A few months ago, in the time before social-distancing, I had the chance to connect with an old college friend who was in town on business.
 When I saw him from across the hotel lobby, he was deep in conversation, apparently with thin air.
 As I got closer I realized he had a tiny, in-ear headset connected via bluetooth to his mobile phone, which was in his pocket.
-When the call ended - and after a quick bro hug - we had a conversation about how, with a device that small and with a microphone that is far closer to the ear than the mouth, these things actually pick up what the speaker is saying and deliver high quality audio.
+When the call ended we had a conversation about how, with a device that small and with a microphone that is far closer to the ear than the mouth, these things actually pick up what the speaker is saying and deliver high quality audio.
 (Note: We didn’t have a clue about how they actually worked, but talked a good game)

 Different companies have varied approaches to how they pick up voice.
 Some rely at least in part on vibrations in the user’s jawbone as they talk.
 Jabra has a different approach that varies somewhat depending on the headset in question.

 As a starting point in the discussion, Schwarz made it clear that voice quality is always better if the microphone is closer to the mouth; there’s no getting around that.
 That’s why headsets for office workers and contact center agents have boom arms of varying lengths.
 But what about those in-ear devices?